 The Hero7 Black retains the same look and feel as the Hero6 and Hero5 models, but GoPro revamped the internals with what could be the company’s best features yet: in addition to improved stabilization and live-streaming, it has new shooting modes, a redesigned user interface, and better audio.

 While last year’s Hero6 only came in a single Black version, GoPro has now gone back to the practice of releasing multiple tiers, with the flagship Hero7 Black ($399), the mid-tier Hero7 Silver ($299), and for the first time, the budget-friendly Hero7 White ($199).
 The White sits at the same price point as the current budget option, simply called the Hero, which was launched earlier this year in March, and will most likely replace that model.
-All three new models are easily identifiable by their different colors.
+The Hero7 Black in Dusk White now joins the lineup as a special edition color, available beginning March 3.

 In terms of how HyperSmooth actually works, GoPro didn’t divulge any details, but it possibly could be using a combination of sensors and software.
 During the Hero6 Black’s introduction in 2017, CEO and founder Nicholas Woodman told Digital Trends during a press briefing that the company barely pushed out what the GP1 processor could muster; it’s obvious GoPro has been fine-tuning the processor since then.
 While GoPro-compatible gimbals might still work better, they aren’t practical in every situation — say, underwater or in high-shock environments, or when you simply don’t have the room.